Thesis

 Fortnite Revenue Concentration

 In 2020, Fortnite constituted roughly 77% of Epic Games’ revenue, down from 97% in 2018 when Fortnite’s MAUs peaked.
-Like all games, Fortnite’s popularity rose and fall thereafter, causing revenues to be less predictable.
+Fortnite’s popularity has since fluctuated, causing revenues to be less predictable.
 Epic Games recognizes this issue, and the company has spent the past few years diversifying its revenue streams across the Unreal Engine, Epic Games Store, and third-party game titles.
-These efforts are gaining traction, but if Fortnite’s popularity falls faster than the growth in other businesses, Epic will have a significant problem on its hands.
-Fortnite’s profits heavily subsidize other unprofitable lines of business.
-Epic will need to release another blockbuster hit or expand Fortnite’s offerings to de-risk its revenue concentration.
+A significant decline in Fortnite revenue before growth in other areas could create financial risk, making the release of another hit or expansion of Fortnite’s offerings critical to reducing revenue concentration.

 Defensibility of Epic Games Store